nette-intellij/intellij-neon/README.md

 # Neon in IntelliJ IDEA / PhpStorm

+<strong style="color:red;">Current status: very broken!!!</strong>

 [Neon](http://ne-on.org/) is a YAML-like language useful for configuration.
 It is part of [Nette framework](http://nette.org) and it's very nice!
 You should definitely use it.

-This plugin aims to add suppors for this language into PhpStorm (or the whole IntelliJ platform).
+This plugin aims to add supports for this language into PhpStorm (or the whole IntelliJ platform).

 ## Features
 * lexer, parser (internal)